RTXteam/RTX-KG2/README.md

 The KG2 build software has been tested with the following instance type:

-- AMI: Ubuntu Server 18.04 LTS (HVM), SSD Volume Type - `ami-005bdb005fb00e791` (64-bit x86)
+- AMI: Ubuntu Server 22.04 LTS (HVM), SSD Volume Type - `ami-005bdb005fb00e791` (64-bit x86)
-- Instance type: `r5a.8xlarge` (256 GiB of memory)
+- Instance type: `r5a.4xlarge` (128 GiB of memory)
 - Storage: 1,023 GiB, Elastic Block Storage
 - Security Group: ingress TCP packets on port 22 (`ssh`) permitted

-As of summer 2020, an on-demand `r5a.8xlarge` instance in the `us-west-2` AWS region costs $1.808 per hour, so the cost to build KG2 (estimated to take 54 hours with Snakemake) would be approximately $98 (rough estimate, plus or minus 20%).
-(Unfortunately, AWS doesn't seem to allow the provisioning of spot instances while specifying minimum memory greater than 240 GiB; but perhaps soon that will happen, and if so, it could save significantly on the cost of updating the RTX KG2.)
+As of summer 2024, an on-demand `r5a.4xlarge` instance in the `us-west-2` AWS region costs $0.904 per hour, so the cost to build KG2 (estimated to take 25 hours) would be approximately $23 (rough estimate, plus or minus 20%).

 ## Build instructions

-Note: to follow the instructions for Option 3 and Option 4 below, in addition to the requirements as described above, you will need to be using the `bash` shell on your *local* computer.

-### Build Option 1: build KG2 in parallel directly on an Ubuntu system:

 These instructions assume that you are logged into the target Ubuntu system, and that the Ubuntu system has *not* previously had `setup-kg2-build.sh` run (if it